 Jackie (2016)

 Less than a month ago, I would have said Natalie Portman (Black SwanBrothers) was the one lock for an Academy Award win.
 Her portrayal as the grieving Jacqueline Kennedy Onassis in the wake of her husband’s assassination by Lee Harvey Oswald.
 Portman just looked the part, and it felt like this was the role she was born to play.
-Portman is a fantastic actress, and she did an above-average job in Jackie.
-But this movie was so flat and depressing that I wonder if it’s going to be enough to take out Emma Stone in La La Land, the movie that has been gaining lots and lots of steam in recent weeks.
-As I look at this list of contenders for Best Actress, I’m not overly impressed.
-This definitely helps Portman.
-This film only had to be pretty good to convince me that she should win.
+Portman is a fantastic actress who did an above-average job in Jackie.
+But this movie was so flat and depressing that I wonder if it will be enough to take out Emma Stone in La La Land, which has been gaining lots of steam in recent weeks.
+I’m not overly impressed when I look at this list of contenders for Best Actress.
+This helps Portman.
+This film only had to be pretty good to convince me she should win.
 Unfortunately, the movie did not live up to my expectations at all.
-While I learned a lot about Jackie Kennedy, her relationship with her family, the media, and the people of America, and the events that occurred on November 22, 1963, and the week afterward, I felt this movie overall was very dark and very dull.
+While I learned a lot about Jackie Kennedy, her relationship with her family, the media, and the people of America, and the events that occurred on November 22, 1963, and the week afterward, this movie overall was very dark and dull.
 Though only an hour and a half, it felt like a three-hour snoozefest.
-It’s hard to recommend a movie that felt more like a history lesson that you should be required to watch in your 11th-grade US History class.
+It’s hard to recommend a film that felt more like a history lesson that you should be required to watch in your 11th-grade U.S. History class.

-Really there is a two-part focus.
-First, a story revolves around Jackie’s actions in the minutes, hours, and days after the assassination.
-This is the heart of the movie.
-The second story centers around when, in 1962, Jackie is filming a 1962 special for CBS that allows the American people an inside look at The White House.
-Over 50 million people are expected to watch the special that Jackie narrates about some of the history of the building, some of the different rooms in the house, and many of its prized possessions.
-Jackie is being coached up before the special and being reminded to smile and be personable in front of the camera.
-She’s the ultimate First Lady, but sometimes she needs to be reminded how to play the part.
+Jackie is the ultimate First Lady, but sometimes she needs to be reminded how to play the part.
 This was the less exciting of the two stories.
-I’m not sure we needed it at all.
-But even with that story, the movie didn’t even reach 90 minutes.
-I didn’t imagine a movie on Jackie Kennedy struggling to find enough content, but it was.
+I don’t think we needed it.
+But even with that story, the movie reached less than 90 minutes.
+I didn’t imagine a film on Jackie Kennedy struggling to find enough content, but it was.
 This 1962 story in no way prepared you for the 1963 story.
-And it’s not like the 1962 story was told before the 1963 story.
+And it’s different from the 1962 story that was told before 1963.
 The two stories kept bouncing back and forth along with the present-day interview.
-Maybe director Pablo Larraín did this to show that Jackie was something before this incident, a woman in history who strove for her place among the other first ladies and didn’t want to portray her as the mourning woman whose decisions after her husband was killed were based on the difficult emotions rather than a more sound rationale.
+Maybe director Pablo Larraín did this to show that Jackie was something before this incident, a woman in history who strove for her place among the other first ladies and didn’t want to portray her as the mourning woman whose decisions after her husband was killed were based on the complex emotions rather than a more sound rationale.

 As Kennedy’s brother Robert, the always enigmatic Peter Sarsgaard (Blue JasmineAn Education) plays one of his most toned-down roles in years.
-He doesn’t appear until the film is halfway through, but he grandly inserts himself and is great opposite Portman.
+He doesn’t appear until the film is halfway through, but he grandly inserts himself and is the opposite of Portman.
 Sarsgaard isn’t always my favorite actor, but he’s almost always very, very good.
 He’s been good at playing the bad guy recently, so it was nice to see him in a different role.
 He’s excellent in this movie.
 As mentioned, his performance as RFK was subdued.
 Robert was aching over the assassination of his brother but, like Jackie, was forced to make difficult decisions quickly about his brother.
 He and Jackie had a very close and unspoken relationship.
 Weirdly, it was as if these two characters were expecting this assassination to happen.
 I have no idea if this was the case in real life (Jackie did mention threats to the President and how JFK was constantly on ‘Wanted’ signs), but the two actors portrayed the characters this way.

 Plot 8/10